 We all know this one already, intellectually speaking, but it’s always good to remember this.
 And sometimes you’re lucky enough to experience it as more of a visceral heart understanding.

-You can’t work on their stuff.
-You can’t fix their stuff.
+We can’t work on their stuff.
+We can’t fix their stuff.

 Not even trying to fix it necessarily.
 Just observing and taking notes.
 Practicing letting it be there.
-Creating space for yourself.
-It’s really the only process you get to influence completely.
+Creating space for it.
+It’s really the only process we get to influence completely.

-Gradually you get better at noticing when you are more able to let stuff go.
+Gradually we get better at noticing when we are more able to let stuff go.

-Gradually you get better at giving yourself a little love and understanding when you can’t let stuff go.
+Gradually we get better at giving ourselves more love and understanding when we can’t let stuff go.

-Gradually you get better at not forcing love and compassion on yourself when you’re just not in the mood to accept it.
+Gradually we get better at not forcing love and compassion when we’re just not in the mood to accept it.

 And it gets better.

-You have deep reserves of inner strengths to access.
-You have the ability to ask for help when you need it.
-You have perspective.
-You have a direct line to moments of peacefulness.
+We have deep reserves of inner strengths to access.
+We have the ability to ask for help when you need it.
+We have perspective.
+We have a direct line to moments of peacefulness.
+These will come and go and then come back.